 Wrongful death (if a loved one passed away in the crash)

-Trucking companies are subject to strict state and federal regulations.
-One key set of rules comes from the Federal Motor Carrier Safety Administration (FMCSA), which governs issues such as weight limits, driver work hours, truck maintenance, and driver qualifications.
+Transportation companies are subject to strict state and federal regulations.
+One key set of rules comes from the Federal Motor Carrier Safety Administration (FMCSA), which governs issues such as weight limits, driver work hours, vehicle maintenance, and driver qualifications.
 Michigan follows these federal guidelines closely.

-Our attorneys have a deep understanding of these complex rules, and we use this knowledge to investigate trucking violations thoroughly.
-We examine the truck’s maintenance and inspection history, review driving logs, analyze black box data, and look into the driver’s qualifications and safety record.
+Our attorneys have a deep understanding of these complex rules, and we use this knowledge to investigate commercial vehicle violations thoroughly.
+We examine the commercial vehicle’s maintenance and inspection history, review driving logs, analyze black box data, and look into the driver’s qualifications and safety record.
 All of this helps us build a solid case to get you the compensation you deserve.

 However, our team at Michigan Auto Law is prepared to fight back.
 We will respond just as quickly, gathering vital evidence, documenting the scene, and ensuring that nothing is lost or destroyed.
 Our truck accident lawyers will act immediately to protect your rights, preserve key evidence, and build a strong case for your crash in Battle Creek, MI on your behalf.